 This year's Margherita von Brentano Prize of Freie Universität Berlin goes to the database project "Feminizidmap".
 The award is presented to an initiative whose participants have been documenting homicides committed against women and girls on the basis of their gender since 2019, thereby contributing to gender justice in jurisprudence.
 In justifying its decision, the jury emphasized that the group, which consists of students, scientists and activists, is doing "pioneering work" with the documentation of homicides in a field that has only recently come into the public eye.
 The interdisciplinary and international association provides important data for further legal, political, social and cultural changes so that these homicides can be processed and prevented in the future.

 This year's award ceremony will take place on 16 November 2021.
-More information on the program will follow soon.

 Please register HERE!